tudelft3d/geo2020/templates/index.md

 ## Template for the final thesis (P4 & P5)

-Officially there is no template.
+Officially, there is no template.
 However, we have made a [LaTeX template](https://github.com/tudelftgeomatics/thesis_template) containing all the parts that are required (eg title page, copyright, abstract, acknowledgements, table of contents, list of figures, appendices, etc.) and is structured in such a way that most/all supervisors expect.
 It looks like [this](https://github.com/tudelftgeomatics/thesis_template/raw/master/thesis.pdf).
 *It is not an official template and it is not mandatory to use it.*